mihirchronicles/mihirchronicles.github.io/content/notes/on-creative-adventures.md

 > The greatest creators train not only in their chosen fields, but in the alchemy of fear. – Jonathan Fields

 > Schedule daily “white space” in your calendar, where your only task is to think or take a walk and daydream.
 When you try to generate ideas, shoot for 100 instead of 10.
-Defer your own judgment and you’ll be surprised at how many ideas you have—and like—by the end of the week. — Reclaim Your Creative Confidence, by Tom Kelley and David Kelley
+Defer your own judgment and you’ll be surprised at how many ideas you have-and like-by the end of the week. - Reclaim Your Creative Confidence, by Tom Kelley and David Kelley

 > When we remove ego, we’re left with what is real.
-What replaces ego is humility, yes—but rock-hard humility and confidence.
+What replaces ego is humility, yes-but rock-hard humility and confidence.
 Whereas ego is artificial, this type of confidence can hold weight.
 Ego is stolen.
 Confidence is earned. – Ryan Holiday

 ## Originality